 Photo courtesy of Berry Park

 4 Berry Street, Williamsburg

 Berry Park will make both your sports- and skyline-obsessed friends happy.
 Located just off McCarren Park, the pub features an expansive rooftop with lots of spaced-out seating and impressive views of Manhattan.
 Soccer matches will play on a big screen, with earlier openings on game day.
-The bar offers an eclectic mix of drinks on the menu, from frozen Pina Coladas to a long list of German beers.
+The bar offers an eclectic mix of drinks on the menu, from Limoncello spritz for brunch to a long list of German beers.

 599 Johnson Avenue, Bushwick

 An industrial warehouse turned music venue and bar, Elsewhere offers an eclectic experience much like the neighborhood where it’s located.
-Prior to the pandemic, the massive, multi-level Bushwick space hosted a wide range of live performances, concerts, and events.
-When the rooftop bar reopens for the season on April 30, you can expect socially distanced drinks and food, as well as live DJ sets every night.
-In addition to a limited capacity, the bar has mobile ordering and contactless payment.
-Make a reservation here.
+The massive, multi-level Bushwick space hosted a wide range of live performances, concerts, and events.
+The rooftop opens every summer, with open-air live shows and dance parties set against the city skyline.

 Photo courtesy of The Ready at Moxy East Village